 Whenever you navigate to a website, Chrome will display a security indicator to the left of the web address in the Omnibox.

-Understanding these indicators can help you stay safe when entering personal information on the Web.
+Understanding these indicators can help you stay safe when entering personal information online.

 In order to keep you and your computer protected from harmful websites, Chrome automatically downloads a list of dangerous and malicious websites and stores that list on your computer.
 Whenever you navigate to a website in Chrome, that page is checked against the list.

 If a website is suspected to be a malware or phishing site, Chrome will display a warning page instead of navigating to the website.
-If you see this warning, click Go back to return to the last page you visited.
+If you see this warning, click Back to safety to return to the last page you visited.

-Chrome offers a high level of protection from malicious websites, but you should still use your best judgement when browsing the Web.
-Check out our tutorial on Internet Safety to learn more about staying safe online.
+Chrome offers a high level of protection from malicious websites, but you should still use your best judgement when browsing online.
+Review our Internet Safety tutorial to learn more about staying safe online.